← All Guides

 Top Pick

-"The best automatic medication dispenser for families — smart, reliable, and gives caregivers the monitoring they need."
+"The best automatic medication dispenser for families — reliable, locking, and gives caregivers the remote monitoring they need."

-The Hero Health dispenser is a countertop device that holds up to 10 different medications and up to 90 days of supply.
-At the scheduled dose time, it flashes, chimes, and dispenses only the correct pills into a small cup — locking out all other compartments to prevent double-dosing.
-If your parent does not retrieve the dose, you receive an alert on your phone.
+The CURABOX Wi-Fi dispenser is a countertop device that holds up to 28 days of supply across individual compartments.
+At the scheduled dose time, it flashes, sounds an alarm, and releases only the correct dose into a tray — locking all other compartments to prevent double-dosing.
+If your parent does not retrieve the dose, you receive an alert through the companion app.

-Setup is through a clean smartphone app, and you can adjust schedules, add medications, and view adherence history remotely.
-The subscription model ($30/month) includes the device, ongoing support, and software updates.
-For caregivers managing a parent's medications from a distance, the visibility Hero provides is genuinely valuable.
+Setup is through a smartphone app, and you can adjust schedules and view adherence history remotely over Wi-Fi.
+There is no subscription.
+For caregivers managing a parent's medications from a distance, the remote visibility CURABOX provides is genuinely valuable.

 Pros